gunnarleffler/tslite/doc/tslite.md

 :   `calculates the delta between successive, results are in the same units as the time series returns a timeseries object`

 **snap**(self, interval, buffer, starttime=None)
-:   `Snaps a timeseries (old slow version, don't use) interval: interval at which time series is snapped buffer : lookahead and lookback  returns a snapped timeseries`
+:   `Snaps a timeseries (experimental version ) interval: interval at which time series is snapped buffer : lookahead and lookback returns a snapped timeseries`

 **snap2**(self, interval, buffer, starttime=None)
-:   `Snaps a timeseries  interval: interval at which time series is snapped buffer : lookahead and lookback returns a snapped timeseries`
+:   `Snaps a timeseries interval: interval at which time series is snapped buffer : lookahead and lookback  returns a snapped timeseries   NOTE: old legacy code, donot use`

 **stddev**(self)
 :   `returns the standard deviation of a timeseries as a timeslice`